geirolz/fly4s/README.md

 ---

 ### Adopters
 If you are using Fly4s in your company, please let me know and I'll add it to the list!
+It means a lot to me.

 ### Getting started
 Fly4s supports Scala 2.13 and 3.